Social & Economic Benefits

 - For every direct job created in the wind energy industry, there are spin-off jobs created in the value chain in areas like construction, transportation, provision of aggregate, etc. Much of the raw materials used in construction of wind farms is sourced locally, so the benefits are experienced at a regional level.

-- According to the 2015 Compass Renewable Energy Consulting study – Wind Dividends: An Analysis of the Economic Impacts from Ontario’s Wind Procurements – found that in the 25 years from 2006-2030, wind energy in Ontario will have stimulated more than $14 billion in economic activity, including $650 million that will flow directly into local economies in the form of land lease payments, municipal property taxes, and community vibrancy funds.
-The industry will create 73,000 full-time equivalents (FTEs) — each representing one year of employment — and pay more than $5 billion in wages and benefits.
+- According to the 2015 Compass Renewable Energy Consulting study – Wind Dividends: An Analysis of the Economic Impacts from Ontario’s Wind Procurements (updated in 2018) – found that in the 25 years from 2006-2030, Ontario’s wind energy industry will generate 64,500 person-years of employment, $4.6 billion in personal earnings, and add $6.2 billion to provincial GDP.

 - A report by Blue Green Canada More Bang For Our Buck examined the $1.3 billion in taxpayer subsidies the federal government provides to the oil industry and found that if those dollars were invested in renewable energy or energy efficiency it could create between 18,000-20,000 jobs.
 In comparison, that same amount of money invested in oil and gas would yield less than 3,000 jobs.